UofS-KoLab/cme433_testbench/README.md

-# Literature Review TB for CME 433 (2023 - 09)
+# Literature Review TB for CME 433 and EE 800
-This git contains the testbench files for the LR exercise for Fall 2023 Term.
+This git contains the testbench files for the LR exercise.
+Please direct any queries to hamis.haider@usask.ca.

 # Instructions
 IMPORTANT NOTE: Make sure that your terminal is using csh through running the following command ONCE in your terminal before you start any work: `csh` (You'll have to repeat this step for every new terminal window you open.)